 \section{Introduction}

-Graph Neural Networks (GNNs) have become the de-facto standard for learning on relational data, delivering state-of-the-art results in chemistry, recommender systems, knowledge graphs, and more \cite{gaudelet2021utilizing,schulte2021integration,sanchez2020learning}.
+Graph Neural Networks (GNNs) are widely employed for learning on relational data, delivering state-of-the-art results in chemistry, recommender systems, knowledge graphs, and more \cite{gaudelet2021utilizing,schulte2021integration,sanchez2020learning}.
 However on the downside, GNNs have been shown to leak private information about the very graphs they are trained on \cite{duddu2020quantifying,conti2022label,he2021stealing,jnaini2022powerful,wang2024subgraph,wu2021adapting,dai2022comprehensive,wang2021membership,olatunji2021membership}.
-Existing privacy risk studies for GNNs mainly adapt techniques from the i.i.d. scenario of images \cite{shokri2017membership}, treating each example as independent and largely ignoring the graph structure that binds data points together.
+Existing privacy risk studies for GNNs mainly adapt techniques from the i.i.d. scenarios \cite{shokri2017membership}, treating each example as independent and largely ignoring the graph structure that connects data points together.

+We focus on membership inference (MI) risk: given access to a trained model, an adversary aims to determine whether a specific data instance was included in its training set.
+Studying membership inference is important not only because membership itself may constitute sensitive information, but also because it serves as a proxy for stronger privacy violations such as attribute inference or data reconstruction attacks.
+Intuitively, if an adversary cannot reliably determine whether a given instance participated in training, then reconstructing hidden properties or recovering parts of the training data becomes substantially harder.

-We focus on \emph{membership inference} risk: given access to a trained model, an adversary aims to determine whether a specific data instance was included in its training set.
-In graph based machine learning using graph neural networks, what is considered as a \textit{data instance} depends on the task: node-level tasks view each node as an instance (e.g., predicting a protein’s function in a PPI network), edge-level tasks treat each edge as an instance (e.g., recommending a friendship), and graph-level tasks consider the entire graph as a single instance (e.g., classifying a molecule’s toxicity).
-Our study focuses on the node-level cases, where those instances are inherently interdependent due to the existence of edges between them.
-This inter-instance dependency is largely absent from prior privacy analyses and leads us to ask: \textit{How strongly does the amount of edge information available during training and at inference modulate node-level membership-inference risk?}
+In graph-based machine learning using graph neural networks, what is considered as a data instance depends on the task: node-level tasks view each node as an instance (e.g., predicting a protein’s function in a PPI network), edge-level tasks treat each edge as an instance (e.g., recommending a friendship), and graph-level tasks consider the entire graph as a single instance (e.g., classifying a molecule’s toxicity).
+Our study focuses on node-level tasks, where instances (being nodes) are inherently interdependent due to the existence of edges between them.
+This inter-instance dependency is largely absent from prior privacy analyses and leads us to ask: